mymedicalbible/fresh-start-page/README.md

 ### Profile (`/app/profile`)

-- Account-oriented screen (per your setup).
+- Account-oriented screen: profile details, optional **token** balance and plushie progress when the game is enabled, export options, and other settings depending on your build.

 ### Sign-in (`/login`)